100mslive/web-sdks/README.md

 ![Banner](https://github.com/adityathakurxd/web-sdks/assets/53579386/cd9a4d3f-0ebf-4f20-ae9a-1ae4ad0308c5)

 100ms Prebuilt is a high-level abstraction that enables you to embed video conferencing and/or live streaming UI—with a few lines of code.
 It abstracts out nuances regarding audio/video integration which enables your end-users to get reliable live video without the hassles of integration.

 Get started with 100ms Prebuilt [here](https://www.100ms.live/docs/javascript/v2/quickstart/prebuilt-quickstart)!
+Find the different platforms we support [here](./#100ms-prebuilt-cross-platform-support).

 ## Contributing
 We welcome external contributors or anyone excited to help improve 100ms SDKs.
 If you'd like to get involved, check out our [contribution guide](./DEVELOPER.MD), and get started exploring the codebase.